vinkrish/vinkrish.github.io/content/blog/hello-world/index.md

 JavaScript
 ```
 <br/>
-I'll be sharing few things from my past experience and will suffix language in title for identifying content easily if I went on blogging more in future.
+I'll be sharing few things from my past experience and document everything I learn.
+I will also suffix programming language in title to identify content easily.